microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Set-PowerBITable.md

 # Set-PowerBITable

 ## SYNOPSIS
-Updates the metadata and schema for the specified table.
+Updates the metadata and schema for the specified Power BI table.

 ## SYNTAX